JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

 ### Add attributes

-Happens, you have added a new attribute to the entity.
-Then, some already existing DTOs will also need this field.
-JPA Buddy allows you to add a new field to all the required DTOs at once.
+If you happen to add a new attribute to an entity, the corresponding DTOs may also need to be updated with this new field.
+JPA Buddy enables you to add a new field to all the required DTOs at once.

 <div class="youtube">
    <iframe width="560" height="315" src="https://www.youtube.com/embed/ELnfAZVIBZA" title="YouTube video player" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>